 Each October, the college hosts Engineers Day, a tradition going back more than 100 years.
 Undergraduate engineering classes are dismissed for one day to allow university students and faculty to spend time interacting with hundreds of potential UT engineering students from high schools and community colleges across the region.

 In October 2017, almost 1,300 students from 45 different high schools (and some home schoolers) traveled to UT to explore and learn about the various aspects of engineering through discussions, project demonstrations, and exhibits prepared by UT engineering student clubs and societies.
 Participants experienced an overview of the different engineering disciplines and saw examples of how an engineer’s work impacts daily life.
 It is our hope that these students will be inspired by the ever-growing field of engineering.

-We would like to thank all of the students, sponsors, judges, and organizations that made Engineers Day 2016 an incredibly successful event.
-We look forward to seeing even more potential engineers on campus this year for Engineers Day, which will be held on Thursday, October 26, 2017.
+We look forward to seeing even more potential engineers on campus this year for Engineers Day, which will be held on Thursday, October 25, 2018.

 The Tech CarniVol Student Organization sponsors a science and engineering festival for students in conjunction with the Engineers Day event.
 They offer five competitions of which three are more suitable for high school students to participate in, “RoboRage Harvest,” “Capture the Flag,” and “Houston, we have a problem!”.
 Visit Tech Carnivol for competition information.
 Please contact Tech Carnivol at 865-582-5362 or email email@example.com should you have any questions regarding the Tech CarniVol Festival.

 Contact the Engineering Academic and Student Affairs office at 865-974-2454 for more information on Engineers Day.